Rosenborg BK: Back to the roots project (2013–2014)

-Success (2015–2018)
+Success (2015–present)

 Kåre Ingebrigsten's first major change was the amount of exercise the players should be susceptible to.
 He had the same vision as former coach Hansen, but the players had to be able to perform better.
 During the previous two season, Rosenborg had a tendency to collective collapse in the last ten minutes of matches due to exhaustion.
 Ingebrigtsen decided therefore that the training would be increased by 40 percent, so that players would be able to finish matches and not let easy goals get scored against.
 The provision gave results immediately; Rosenborg scored 23 goals and let only two against in their first five pre-season matches.

 The season saw Rosenborg win the title again.
 They made the play-off in the Europa League, beating Debrecen 3–2 in the first leg away in Hungary.
 As a result of Rosenborg's crowd pleasing play, the home spectator numbers increased by 31 percent from 13,922 to 18,239 on average.

 At the end of the season Rosenborg won their 23rd title, finishing 12 points clear ahead of the second place Strømsgodset.
-On 22 November Rosenborg beat Sarpsborg 08 2–0 in the Cup final to win their 10th national cup and complete their 8th domestic double.
+On 22 November Rosenborg beat Sarpsborg 08 2–0 in the Cup final to win their 10th national cup and complete their 8th domestic Double.

-In 2016 Rosenborg won both the league and the cup, and by doing so because the first team in Norway to win the double two years in a row.
-This was Rosenborg's 9th domestic double.
+In 2016 Rosenborg won both the league and the cup, and by doing so because the first team in Norway to win the double two consecutive seasons.
+This was Rosenborg's 9th domestic Double.